VICTORIANS

 Note - not dollshouse size

-1832 in the reign of William IV (I know I said Victorians, but this group is an in-between and they go better here than elsewhere)
+1832 in the reign of William IV (I know it says Victorians, but this pair are in-between and they go better here than elsewhere)

 The Lady in Outdoor Dress has returned to a classic hourglass figure.
-Sleeves have ballooned out and bonnets grown to match. £55
+Sleeves have ballooned out and bonnets grown to match.
+Her dress is a rich navy blue velvet.

 1845 in the reign of Victoria, Winter Costumes

-The Lady wears a sleeved, fitted cape over her full skirted dress with a typical poke-bonnet. £55
+The Lady wears a sleeved, fitted cape over her full skirted dress, with a typical poke-bonnet and has her left hand inside a muff.

-The Gentleman has another variation on the cape and carries a carol sheet, which is why the group is in winter costume. £55
+The Gentleman has another variation on the cape and carries a carol sheet, which is why they are in winter costume.

 1855 in the reign of Victoria

-The Boy has a tunic blouse with Eton collar and baker-boy cap on his head. £40 (Also available in dolls house size - see Andrew)
+The Boy has a tunic blouse with Eton collar and baker-boy cap on his head.
+(Still available in dolls house size - see Andrew)

 1863 in the reign of Victoria

 The Lady in Outdoor Dress has a crinoline that is flatter at the front, but bigger at the back.
-Her bonnet has lost its brim leaving just the crown section and trimmings. £70
+Her bonnet has lost its brim leaving just the crown section and trimmings.
+(Also available in dolls house size - see 1860's lady)

 1870 in the reign of Victoria